 - Breathing exercises.
 These can lower the amount of medication you need to control your symptoms.

 - Herbal and natural remedies.
 Things that may help improve asthma symptoms include:

-- Black seed oil (Nigella sativa).
-Some studies have shown it can help open airways.
+- Black seed oil ( Nigella sativa ).
+Some studies have shown that it can help open airways.

-- Caffeine.
-It’s a mild bronchodilator (meaning it can open your airways), but it doesn’t work as fast as medications.
-Avoid if for several hours before any doctor’s appointment that might include a lung function test.
+- Caffeine .
+It’s a mild bronchodilator, meaning it can open your airways, but it doesn’t work as fast as medications.
+Avoid caffeine for several hours before any medical appointment that might include a lung function test.

 - Choline.
-This substance helps with bodily functions.
-You can get it in meat, liver, eggs, poultry, fish, shellfish, peanuts, and cauliflower or from a supplement.
+This helps your body work the way it should.
+You can get it in meat, liver, eggs, poultry, fish, shellfish, peanuts, and cauliflower, or from a supplement.

 - Pycnogenol.
 You can get this pine bark extract as a supplement.